Anchorage Capital Partners

-Anchorage Capital Partners is an Australian private equity company with headquarters in Sydney.
+Anchorage Capital Partners is an Australian private equity firm headquartered in Sydney.
+It specializes in buyout investments in the lower mid-market across Australia and New Zealand.

 Company name

 In 2015, the company lost a case in the Federal Court against a similarly named United States company, Anchorage Capital Group, which also does business in Australia.
 The Australians were the first to register their website and claimed that the Americans had infringed on their trademark.
 The judge accepted the Australians had not copied the name of the pre-existing American company when choosing a name of their own.

 Founders and management

-Anchorage Capital Partners was founded in 2007 by Phil Cave, Daniel Wong and Michael Briggs.
-Cave had worked with private equity firms in the 1980s on deals involving well-known Australian brands such as Victa and Sunbeam, and was an executive director of Macquarie Bank.
-Anchorage's managing partners are Callan O'Brien, who worked as a lawyer for Cave before joining the firm in 2014, and Simon Woodhouse.
+Anchorage Capital Partners was founded in 2007 by Phillip Cave, Daniel Wong and Michael Briggs.
+Cave had worked in private equity during the 1980s on transactions involving Australian brands including Victa and Sunbeam, and later served as an executive director at Macquarie Bank.

+The firm’s senior leadership team includes Phillip Cave and managing partners Simon Woodhouse and Callen O’Brien.
+In 2024, Edward Bostock joined the firm as a managing partner, having previously served as chief financial officer of Wesfarmers Health and worked in private equity at Pacific Equity Partners and Kohlberg Kravis Roberts & Co.